-Already more than 2,000 years ago there was a settlement called Sim-Tepe in today’s city area.
-However, it was not an important city.
+More than 2’000 years ago was a settlement called Sim-Tepe in Fergana’s city area.
+However, it was not an important village.
 The inhabitants were active in agriculture, cattle breeding and hunting.

 In 1875 Tsarist Russian troops marched into the Fergana valley and dissolved the Kokand Khanate.
 The area was assigned to Russian Turkestan.
 Since Kokand, the capital of the former Kokand Khanate, was too densely built, the Russians decided to establish a new regional centre.
-Thus began the construction of the new city.
+Thus began the city’s construction.

 names of fergana over time

-Due to its history, the city was originally largely populated by ethnic Russians, but since the dissolution of the Soviet Union in 1991, there has been a large exodus of Russian-born inhabitants.
-Today mainly Uzbeks live in the city, but there are still a large number of representatives of other ethnic groups.
+Due to its history, the city was initially being largely populated by ethnic Russians.
+Since the “Perestroyka” of the Soviet Union in 1991, many Russian-born inhabitants started to leave the city.
+Today mainly Uzbeks live in the town, but there are still many representatives of other ethnic groups.

 The famous astronomer, geographer and mathematician Ahmad al-Fergani (Alferganus) was born in the Fergana valley.
 In his honour, there is a monument in the city of Fergana.

-Railway connections: from Fergana, there are connections to the other cities of the Fergana Valley as well as to Tashkent.
+Railway connections: there are connections to the other cities of the Fergana Valley as well as to Tashkent.